Market Review: Completed

-The purpose of the AEMC's review is to:
+The purpose of the AEMC review was to:

-- Identify potential issues in the NGR and NERR that could emerge if natural gas equivalents are permitted to be supplied through natural gas distribution pipelines.
+- Identify potential issues in the NGR and NERR that could emerge if the scope of the national gas regulatory frameworks is extended to hydrogen and other renewable gases

-- Develop draft initial rules to address these issues through a consultative process.
+- Develop initial rules to address these issues through a consultative process

-- Inform jurisdictional officials of any National Gas Law (NGL) and National Energy Retail Law (NERL) changes that the AEMC considers should be made to achieve the objective of the Energy Ministers.
+- Inform jurisdictional officials of any National Gas Law changes or National Energy Retail Law changes that the AEMC considers should be made to achieve the objective of Energy Ministers

-The AEMC was also asked to prioritise the changes that need to be made, and whether any amendments could be deferred.
-The purpose of this prioritisation advice was to assist the Energy Ministers in meeting the expedited time frame that has been set for these reforms.
+The AEMC was also asked to prioritise the changes that need to be made and whether any amendments could be deferred.
+The purpose of this prioritisation advice was to assist in meeting the expedited time frame that has been set for these reforms.

-The AEMC has also concurrently undertaken a rule change process focused on including distribution connected facilities in the Victorian declared wholesale gas market (DWGM).
-The final determination responding to this request was published on 8 September 2022.
+The AEMC has also concurrently undertaken a rule change process focussed on including distribution connected facilities in the Victorian declared wholesale gas market (DWGM).
+The final determination responding to this rule change request was published on 8 September 2022.
 More information on the rule change can be found on the project page.